qwerty-arun/markdown_tutorial/Basic_linux_commands.md

         This command locates a file.
 Using -i along with this command makes it case-insensitive, therefore you can search for a file even if you don't know its exact name.
         Use and asterik(*) to search for a file which contains two or more names.
         For example:- locate -i maths*notes command will search for any file that contains the words "maths" and "notes".

+ ## 13. find command:-
+        Similar to **locate** command, find also searches for files and directories.
+But it finds command within a given directory.
+        For example:- find /home/ -name notes.txt command will search for a file called notes.txt within the home directory and its sub-directories.
+        To find files in current directory use, find. -name notes.txt and to look for directories use, / -type d -name notes. txt

+ ## 14. grep commmand:-
+        This command lets you search through all the text in a given file.
+Basically it searches for words.
+        For example, grep math classnotes.txt will search for the word math in the file classnotes.

+ ## 15. sudo command:-
+        sudo is a ahortform of "SuperUser Do".
+This command enables you to perform tasks that require administrative or root permissions.

+ ## 16. df command:-
+        Use this command to get a report on system's disc space usage, shown in percentage and KBs.
+To get the report in megabytes, type df -m

+ ## 17. du command:-
+        Use this command to chech how much space does a file or a directory use.
+But this will show disk block numbers instead of usual size format.
+        Add -h aargument to view in bytes,KBs and MBs.

+ ## 18. head command:-
+        This command is used to view first lines of any file.
+By default it is 10 lines, although you can change it. type head -n 5 record.txt to show first 5 lines.

+ ## 19. tail command:-
+        This command will display the last ten lines of a text file.
+For example, tail -n record.txt

+ ## 20. cal command:-
+        Used to display the current month's calendar with the current date highlighted.

+ ## 21. date command:-
+        Used to display date, time, time zone and more.

+ ## 22.